Introduction to Accredited Investor

 Some of the disadvantages are given below:

-- Accredited investors invest in higher yield opportunities providing investment option which are typically associated with higher risk as well.
+- Accredited investors invest in higher yield opportunities providing investment options which are typically associated with higher risk as well.

 - Accredited investors pay high fees and the minimum limit of the investment is also higher.

 This is a guide to Accredited Investor.
-Here we also discuss the introduction and how to become an accredited investor? along with advantages and disadvantages.
+Here we discuss the introduction and how to become an accredited investor. along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –